jupyter/nbconvert/docs/source/architecture.rst

 But often we want to have the notebook's structured content in a different format.
 Importantly, in many cases the structure of the notebook should be reflected in the structure of the output, adapted to the output's format.
 For that purpose, the original JSON structure of the document is crucial scaffolding needed to support this kind of structured output.
-In order to maintain structured, it can be useful to apply our conversion programmatically on the structure itself.
+In order to maintain structure, it can be useful to apply our conversion programmatically on the structure itself.
 To do so, when converting to formats other than the notebook, we use the `jinja`_ templating engine.

 The basic unit of structure in a notebook is the cell.